Nicolas-Thomazo/Data_Science/README.md

 I decided to follow an online course provided by coursera to learn new concepts and work on projects.

 This mooc is about data science and is divided in 9 course.
+[Here](https://www.coursera.org/professional-certificates/ibm-data-science#courses) tou have more info about it.

 I put here the bages and certifications I got, and as well the projects I did related to data science.